sl-community/rmac.obsolete/.cicd/sql-ledger/README.md

 ### Usage

-With all that done, lets bring up a container:
+With all that done, let's bring up the dockerized application:

 1. Source your `env-setup`: